newrelic/check_docker/README.md

 `-image-id`: You can specify an image tag that needs to be running on the server for certain cases where you have pegged a container to a server (e.g. each server has a Nagios monitoring container running to report on server health).
+Will not require any particular image if left off.

 `-ghosts-status`: the Nagios exit code you want to use if ghost containers are present on the server.
 The number follows standard Nagios conventions.
+Defaults to WARNING.

 `-(warn|crit)-(meta|data)-space`: the thresholds at which the named Nagios status codes should be emitted.
 These are percentages, so `-crit-data-space=95` would send a CRITICAL response when the threshold of 95% is crossed.
+Defaults are 100%.

 Contributions
 -------------